Report a Fish Kill

 - maintaining safe waterways for navigation and public enjoyment.

-When fish kills occur, SCDHEC and SCDNR work together with DHEC determining the cause of the kill and SCDNR estimating the extent and economic value of the loss to the state's natural resources.
+When fish kills occur, SCDNR works together with SCDHEC in determining the cause of the kill and SCDNR estimating the extent and economic value of the loss to the state's natural resources.
 Fish kills can be caused by various factors, some of which are natural and some of which can be harmful to humans.
 These factors include:

 - depleted dissolved oxygen levels,